-A global risk consultancy, Control Risk, recently released the results of their Annual Corruption Survey which makes for interesting reading.
+A global risk consultancy, Control Risk, recently released the annual corruption survey results which makes for interesting reading.

 George Nicholls, senior managing director of Control Risks Southern Africa, “Too many businesses are losing out on good opportunities to corrupt competitors, or choosing not to take a risk on an investment or entering a new market in the first place for fear of encountering corrupt practices.”

-Key findings of the Annual Corruption survey include:
+Key findings of the Annual Corruption survey results include:

 - 61% of South African companies indicated that they have already pulled out of a deal at least once due to the risk of corruption.